rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Extent of manifestation: <CITE>[8], 334, [2], 32 pages</CITE>
 > Note on extent of manifestation: <CITE>"Prima elementa linguae Syriacae Iesu-Christo vernaculae ... per Iohannem Gasbarum Myricaeum Themarensem Hennembergico-Francum," 32 pages at end, has separate title page and is bound back-to-front.
 Title in Syriac precedes Latin title</CITE>

 <a name="6.215.3.43">6.215.3.43</a> If a volume has pagination of its own and also bears the pagination of a larger resource of which it is a part, record the paging of the individual volume.
-Record the pagination of the larger sequence in a note on extent of manifestation.
+Record the pagination of the larger sequence in a note on extent of manifestation.  (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation), [6.21.424.4](/DCRMR/phys-desc/Extent-of-manifestation/#6.24.424.4)).

 > Example:
 > Extent of manifestation: <CITE>16 pages</CITE>